Apr 29, 2024

 This article provides a summary of the Rules of Origin under the United States-Mexico-Canada Agreement (“USMCA“), which replaced the former North American Free Trade Agreement (“NAFTA“) effective July 1, 2020.

-The basic criterion for “origination” under the USMCA is that a good be produced in the United States, Canada or Mexico, or a combination of those countries (collectively, “North America“).
+The basic criterion for “origination” under the USMCA is that a good be produced in the United States, Canada or Mexico, or a combination of those countries (collectively, “North America“ or "the Region").
 The term “production” is broadly defined to mean growing, cultivating, raising, mining, harvesting, fishing, trapping, hunting, capturing, breeding, extracting, manufacturing, processing or assembling a good, or aquaculture.

 The good must fall into one of the following four “origin criteria”, which are designed to ensure that the value added from production in North America is significant: